eWaterCycle/getting-started/book/some_content/generate_forcing.md

 # Generating Forcing Data

+There are different ways to get forcing data for your model run that are supported by eWaterCycle.
+They also differ per model, so you will have to check the documentation of the model you want to use.

 Every model needs forcing data, there are several possible ways to get this forcing data:
 - Caravan forcing data
 - ERA5 reanalysis